-On December 29, today, the Seoul-based tech firm, LG has revealed its next-generation OLED technology, “OLED EX,” that’s expected to enhance the brightness up to 30 percent balance against standard conventional OLED displays.
+On December 29, today, the Seoul-based tech firm, LG revealed its next-generation OLED technology, “OLED EX,” that’s expected to enhance the brightness up to 30 percent balance against standard conventional OLED displays.

 It could also intensify the image accuracy and make the finished frame smaller.
 “With our new OLED EX technology, we aim to provide even more innovative, high-end customer experiences through the evolution of our OLED technology, algorithms, and designs,” said LG Display’s Dr. Oh Chang-ho.